gschmutz/kafka-workshop/10-faas-and-kafka-with-nuclio/README.md

-# Function as a Service (FaaS) with Kafka and Nuclio
+# Function as a Service (FaaS) with Kafka and Nuclio using Java and Python

 In this workshop we will learn how to use [Nuclio](https://nuclio.io/) to implement serverless functions to consume from Kafka.
-We will be using Python to implement the function.
+We will be using Java and Python to implement the function.

 You can find many examples of using Nuclio with various languages [here](https://nuclio.io/docs/latest/examples/).